quimqu/DataScience/README.md

 # DataScience
 DataScience scripts for different problems.
 Based on my experience, I offer a set of jupyter notebooks, python and R examples that solve some exercices.
 In addition, I will try to optimize the code giving the models with different solutions in order you can compare the results.

+- Second hand cars: we will analyse a dataset of a second car company and use neuronal networks for classification and for regression